-Parameter Description From and To Select ports to be initialized.
-Port A read-only field indicating a port on the Switch.
+Parameter Description Unit Choose the Switch ID number of the Switch in the switch stack to be modified.
+From and To Select ports to be initialized.
+Port A read only field indicating a port on the Switch.
 MAC Address The MAC address of the Switch connected to the corresponding port, if any.
 Auth PAE State The Authenticator PAE State will display one of the following: Initialize, Disconnected, Connecting, Authenticating, Authenticated, Aborting, Held, ForceAuth, ForceUnauth, and N/A .
-Backend State The Backend Authentication State will display one of the following: Request, Response, Success, Fail, Timeout, Idle, Initialize, and N/A. Port Status The status of the controlled port can be Authorized, Unauthorized, or N/A.
+Backend State The Backend Authentication State will display one of the following: Response, Success, Fail, Timeout, Idle, Initialize, and N/A. Port Status The status of the controlled port can be Authorized, Unauthorized, or N/A.